 A crucial part of scientific research is communication, both with your peers as well as experts in the field.
 Not only do you learn about how others approach their research problem, you gain insight by carefully formulating your ideas in a manner accessible to those outside your project.
 To that end, participants will regularly present their findings to the other teams, and will be encouraged to travel to regional and/or national conferences to share their research with others outside of the Yale community.
 Also, participants will prepare final papers; in many cases these final papers may be revised further during the academic year, and eventually submitted for publication in professional journals.
+See here for a list of SUMRY publications.
 Note that prior research experience is not required, and there are projects suitable for a range of backgrounds, including the very advanced.

 In addition to research, we will have regular lectures by SUMRY faculty mentors and from faculty members outside of this summer program.
 This will give students a chance to learn about interesting areas of mathematics that appear outside of the standard curriculum of an undergraduate mathematics sequence.